bastianhilton/bastianfinalproject/README.md

 ## This Website is in Alpha Release ##

-# What is Meeovi?
+# What is M Template?

-Meeovi is a social marketplace for sellers to interact with their customers.
+M Template is a social marketplace template for sellers to interact with their customers.

 ## Features include: